Hairball like symptoms

 Welcome to your reliable resource for online holistic veterinary help › Forums › Pet Owners Forum › Medical Problems › Hairball like symptoms

-This topic contains 4 replies, has 3 voices, and was last updated by Anonymous 4 years, 9 months ago.
+- This topic has 4 replies, 3 voices, and was last updated 5 years, 2 months ago by Anonymous.

 Thanks for your question.
 Yes, this is very possibly from some sort of throat irritation.
 Trying to clear hair, dust or other debris in her throat can sound like this.